Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Customizing/Custom Handler.md

 This modular, event-driven model makes it easy to implement robust, reusable business logic in [[SAP Capire]] projects.

+> [!toDo] This document is a bit long, drop the following paragraph to shorten
+> The most important message has been provided at this point in time.
+The next paragraph is adding detail that blurs the picture in my opinion and exceeds the length that's meaningful in roadmap.sh.

 Beyond business logic, [[SAP Capire|CAP]] also allows for further extensibility:

 - **Custom Authentication Handlers**
   You can implement your own authentication and authorization logic using custom handlers or by registering middleware.
 This makes it possible to integrate with custom identity providers or enforce specialized access control rules beyond [[SAP Capire|CAP]]’s built-in authentication.
 - **Custom `server.js`:**